xster/flutter-wiki/Creating-an-iOS-Bitcode-enabled-app-(experimental).md

 ```

 If you build your local engine without bitcode, make sure to disable bitcode in your consuming app, as it will otherwise fail to build.

+## Types of bitcode

+Bitcode can be either `marker` or "regular".
+Marker means that there is no actual bitcode in the binary - we use this for debug and profile builds.
+This makes the build go faster, and since these builds should not be shipped to the store anyway they do not need to have full bitcode.
+Release builds get actual bitcode, which embeds blobs of structured data into your binary that can later be recompiled.

+Bitcode is meant to be platform independent.
+Flutter and Dart use assembly code on iOS which is platform specific.
+These sections of code get annotated with a `__LLVM,__asm` section to tell the compiler that they should be left as-is.